random-logic/TechTrackDesign/CASE_ANALYSIS.md

 | van              | 0.4151      | 0.4879      |
 | wood pallet      | 0.0207      | 0.0261      |

 Model 2 outperforms Model 1 overall, achieving higher precision (0.9441 vs. 0.9212), recall (0.4135 vs. 0.3025), and mAP (0.3079 vs. 0.2561).
-At the per-class level, Model 2 shows clear improvements for cardboard box, forklift, gloves, ladder, person, safety vest, traffic light, truck, and van, often with substantial gains (e.g., gloves: 0.1552 → 0.3128, truck: 0.2495 → 0.3380, van: 0.4151 → 0.4879).
+At the per-class level, Model 2 shows clear improvements for cardboard box, forklift, gloves, ladder, person, safety vest, traffic light, truck, and van, often with substantial gains (e.g., gloves: 0.3128 vs 0.1552, truck: 0.3380 vs 0.2495, van: 0.4879 vs 0.4151).
 Model 1 performs slightly better on a few classes such as car (0.3042 vs. 0.2999), but the differences are small.
 Both models struggle equally on classes like fire (0.0000) and freight container (mAP < 0.05).
 Overall, Model 2 demonstrates broader and more consistent improvements across classes, making it the stronger choice.

 # Task 2